mingkaic/rocnnet/README.md

 ## Synopsis

-Rocnnet is a collection machine learning experiments using [Tenncor libraries](https://github.com/mingkaic/tenncor)
+Rocnnet is a collection of machine learning experiments using [Tenncor libraries](https://github.com/mingkaic/tenncor)